 The CBOE Volatility Index (VIX) did not see much activity in 2017 and traded at historic lows.
 That said, the short volatility trade was all the rage last year.
 Some of the best performing volatility strategies were buying short volatility ETNs, coupled with shorting long volatility ETNs.
 Volatility, or vol, is often said to have mean-reverting properties.
 In other words, when volatility is extremely high or extremely low, it tends to move back to the long-term mean level.
 With vol near historic lows, some might think its time to buy volatility, thinking it could revert back to the mean.
 However, it could be looked at both ways.
 If the S&P 500 continues higher, vol would remain low and the short trade could still be profitable.

+Ready to learn how to trade volatility?
 In this post, we will be looking at two exchange-traded products (XIV and TVIX) with exposure to the VIX, allowing traders to play both sides in the short term.
 The VelocityShares Daily Inverse VIX Short-Term ETN (XIV) provides short exposure to the CBOE Short-Term VIX.
 On the other hand, the VelocityShares Daily 2X VIX Short-Term ETN (TVIX) provides leveraged exposure to the VIX.

 XIV and TVIX Explained

 XIV and TVIX both track the VIX by holding futures contracts on the CBOE Short-Term (ST) Volatility Index.
 Let’s start with XIV.